Bayesian nonparametric modeling of latent partitions via Stirling-gamma priors: Introduction

-The most common choice of $\pi(\alpha)$ is the gamma distribution \citep{Escobar_West_1995}.
-However, gamma priors lead to an analytically intractable prior over the partition.
-This prevents transparent elicitation of the prior hyperparameters and complicates the inclusion of available prior information on the clustering structure of the data.
+The most commonly adopted prior $\pi(\alpha)$ is the gamma distribution, whose use was first popularized by \citet{Escobar_West_1995}.
+Another valid alternative is the Jeffrey's prior detailed in \citet{RODRIGUEZ20131539}.
+See also \citet{DORAZIO20093384, MURUGIAH20121947} for additional examples.
+However, such distributions lead to an analytically intractable prior over the partition.
+This prevents transparent elicitation of the prior hyperparameters and complicates the inclusion of available information on the clustering structure of the data.
 Moreover, while it has been shown that the distribution of $K_n$ arising from a Dirichlet process can be approximated with a Poisson distribution when $\alpha$ is fixed, no such approximation is available for the random $\alpha$ case.
-We aim at filling this gap by introducing a novel prior over the Dirichlet process precision that (i) is simple and easily sampled from, (ii) makes the induced prior on $K_n$ analytically tractable and (iii) leads to an approximate negative binomial prior on the number of clusters.
+We aim at filling this gap by introducing a novel prior over the Dirichlet process precision that (i) is simple and easily sampled from, (ii) makes the induced prior on the random partition analytically tractable and (iii) leads to an approximate negative binomial prior on the number of clusters.
 Our proposed prior for $\alpha$ has a novel distribution, which we refer to as \emph{Stirling-gamma}, due to its connection with Stirling numbers and the gamma distribution.
 Under an appropriate logarithmic rescaling, the Stirling-gamma is equivalent to the gamma in a limiting case.

 When $\alpha$ follows a Stirling-gamma prior, we will say that the random partition is from a \emph{Stirling-gamma process}.
 This belongs to the larger class of Gibbs-type partition models, which are discrete nonparametric priors that enjoy several appealing theoretical properties.
-See for instance \citet{DeBlasi2015}.
+See for instance \citet{lijoi2007_jrrsb, Lijoi_2007_a, Lijoi_prunster_walker_2008, Lijoi_prunster_walker_sinica, Favaro_lijoi_prunster_2013} and refer to \citet{DeBlasi2015} for an in-depth overview.
 We provide several distributional results for the Stirling-gamma process.
 In particular, we show that the hyperparameters have an interpretable link with the induced law for the partition and the associated number of clusters.
 The resulting negative binomial-type behavior of the Stirling-gamma process, as opposed to the Poisson-type one of the Dirichlet process, helps explain the greater robustness of mixture models with random $\alpha$.